-We are now in a phase where many in our communities have been vaccinated against and/or previously infected with SARS-CoV-2, the virus causing COVID-19; transmission is at low levels; and effective vaccines and treatment options are available to reduce the severity of disease and resulting hospitalizations, deaths, and stress on our infrastructure and healthcare systems.
+We are now in a phase where many in our communities have been vaccinated against and/or previously infected with SARS-CoV-2, the virus causing COVID-19; transmission is at lower levels; and effective vaccines and treatment options are available to reduce the severity of disease and resulting hospitalizations, deaths, and stress on our infrastructure and healthcare systems.

 This guidance provides a framework for the general public and local health jurisdictions (LHJs), in alignment with recent CDC recommendations, related to both isolation and quarantine.

 We continue to move away from more restrictive measures, while keeping in mind that the emergence of a more virulent variant or future surges of a new variant may prompt the need to reinstate these public health disease control and prevention measures.